The 8 Best Boot Soles You Should Know About

 7. Polyurethane Wedge Soles

-Wedge soles are not a type of material, but rather a style.
-It’s the name given to boots that are typically all one flat piece of rubber, so there’s more contact with the ground.
+Wedge soles are not a type of material but rather a style.
+These boots are typically one flat piece of rubber, so there’s more contact with the ground.

-The idea of wedge soles is that besides usually being softer and a bit more sneaker-like than heeled boots, they help to avoid tripping hazards and they track less mud.
-So while they look more modern and sneakery, they’re very popular in work boots today.
+The idea of wedge soles is that besides usually being softer and a bit more sneaker-like than heeled boots, they help avoid tripping hazards and track less mud.
+So, while they look more modern and sneaker-like, they’re very popular on work boots today.

 8. Crepe Soles

-You may have been surprised to see Red Wing there, because when crepe rubber is discussed, most guys think of the unbelievably soft, slipper-like sole on shoes like the Clarks Desert Boot:
+Surprisingly, famous workboot company Red Wing uses crepe soles because when crepe rubber is discussed, most guys think of the unbelievably soft, slipper-like sole on shoes like the Clarks Desert Boot.

 The iconic Clark’s Desert Boot